automuteus/automuteus/README.md

 # Below is the default; leave commented out unless you installed tesseract elsewhere
 # TESSERACT_PATH = C:\Program Files\Tesseract-OCR\tesseract.exe

-# Only change this value if you run multiple monitors and also encounter an issue
+# Only change this value if you encounter an issue, and also run multiple monitors
 # 0 (the default) should be the primary display in a multi-monitor setup, but you may need
 # to use values 0,1,2, etc if you have issues
 # MONITOR = 0

+# Only change if you are experiencing capture issues.
+The bot should autodetect the resolution of your primary display
+# X_RESOLUTION = 1920
+# Y_RESOLUTION = 1080

 # how many seconds before players are muted after the "Imposter" or "Crewmate" text is displayed at the start
 # of the game (default is 2)